RiO7MAKK3R/Omarchy-Waybar-Config/README.md

 1. Backup up default config files in the /home/usr/.config/waybar/ folder
 2. Replace the config.jsonc and style.css files
-3. Go to your preffered theme folder (/home/usr/.config/omarchy/themes/) and add the example overrides.css and waybar.css files
+3. Go to your preferred theme folder (/home/usr/.config/omarchy/themes/) and add the example overrides.css and waybar.css files

 The overrides.css and waybar.css files are there for flexibility of making elements suitable to your preferred theme.
 I encourage you to add overrides.css and waybar.css to your light and dark themes as well, and play around with changing the parameters.